 Anywhere from just a few days to a few weeks after the pre-interview has been completed, my guest and I will meet online again to record the full interview.

-Prior to hitting the record button, I quickly run through another portion of the SOP I described above.
+Prior to hitting the record button, I quickly run through another portion of the SOP I show you in the overview video above.

 As you can see in the image below, I have a few other items on my checklist to run through before we hit record.